Legal · last updated 6 May 2026

 4. Third parties (sub-processors)

-We share data with the following sub-processors strictly to deliver the service.
+We rely on a small number of sub-processors strictly to deliver the service.
 Each is bound by a data-processing agreement and processes data on our instructions only.
+The categories of recipients are:

-• Clerk Inc. (United States) — authentication and session management.
+• Authentication provider — operates sign-in and session management.
 Receives account data.

-• Vercel Inc. (United States) — application hosting.
+• Cloud hosting provider — runs the Penshift application.
 Receives request metadata and may transit input/output text in flight (not stored).

-• Winston AI (Canada) — plagiarism scanning.
-Receives input text in flight when you use the plagiarism tool, then discards it.
+• Plagiarism-scanning provider — runs the plagiarism check.
+Receives input text in flight when you use that tool, then discards it.

 Some providers are located outside the UK / EEA.
 Where personal data is transferred internationally, we rely on Standard Contractual Clauses or equivalent safeguards under UK GDPR Article 46.